learnbyexample/learn_gnuawk/gnu_awk.md

 123
 ```

 The anchors can be used by themselves as a pattern too.
 Helps to insert text at the start/end of a string, emulating string concatenation operations.
-These might not feel like useful capability, but combined with other features they become quite a handy tool.
+These might not feel like a useful capability, but combined with other features they become quite a handy tool.

 ```bash
 # add '* ' at the start of every input line